-Best for foodies: Known for its working harbour, this seaside setting is a great place to try locally-caught seafood from Devon’s own waters.
+Known for its working harbour, this seaside setting is a great place to try locally-caught seafood from Devon’s own waters.
 Rockfish, Simply Fish and the aptly named Brixham Fish Restaurant are a few places to grab a bite, or if you’re travelling as a family, you could take the kids crabbing so they can see where their food comes from.

 Other excellent places to go with the dog in Brixham include Berry Head Nature Reserve, the gardens of Coleton Fishacre, and the estate grounds at Agatha Christie’s holiday home of Greenway.

-Why your dog will love it: The scent of fish in the air may drive you pup crazy, and they’ll be tail-wagglingly happy to share a pack of fish and chips with you by the harbour.
+Why your dog will love it: The scent of fish in the air may drive your pup crazy, and they’ll be tail-wagglingly happy to share a pack of fish and chips with you by the harbour.

-Best for shopping: Hit the high street in Exeter for big brands, independent boutiques and a mishmash of eclectic coffee shops and bars during your getaway.
+Hit the high street in Exeter for big brands, independent boutiques and a mishmash of eclectic coffee shops and bars during your getaway.

 This bustling city is ideal for the more metropolitan traveller, and offers great choices for evenings out dining with your dog.
 The River Exe winds its way through the heart of the city, creating a beautiful riverside walk so you and your faithful friend could enjoy a relaxing stroll between city adventures.